blakgeek/cordova-plugin-cocoapods-support/README.md

 ```
 This is caused by a bug in the later versions of CocoaPods.

-or have a look at [the demo plugin](https://github.com/blakgeek/cordova-plugin-withpods).
+or have a look at [the example plugin](https://github.com/blakgeek/cordova-plugin-cocoapods-support-example).

 ## Notes
 * Enabling the pods_use_frameworks preference disables the bridged headers property added by